tlsnotary/docs-mdbook/src/protocol/notarization.md

 As part of the TLSNotary protocol, the `Prover` creates authenticated commitments to the plaintext and has the `Notary` sign them without the `Notary` ever seeing the plaintext.
 This offers a way for the `Prover` to selectively prove the authenticity of arbitrary portions of the plaintext to an application-specific `Verifier` later.

-Please refer to the [Commitments](../mpc/commitments.md) section for low-level details on the commitment scheme.
+Please refer to the [Commitments](../mpc/commitments.md) section for low-level details on the commitment scheme; and [Commit Strategy](./commit_strategy.md) section for different strategies the `Prover` can employ when generating these authenticated commitments.

 ## Signing the Session Header